 These major players, who can move the market or change its course are called Institutional Investors.

 Institutional investors are entities that aggregate money from various investors and other entities and then invest it in different financial asset classes.
 Foreign Institutional Investors or FIIs, and Domestic Institutional Investors or DIIs are the two types of institutional investors.

 Who are Foreign Institutional Investors and what is FII Data?

-Foreign Institutional Investors (FIIs) are entities that gather money from many sources and then invest it in the financial markets of another country.
+The full form of FIIs is Foreign Institutional Investors.
+FIIs are entities that gather money from many sources and then invest it in the financial markets of another country.
 For example, when American hedge funds participate in the Indian stock market, they are considered FIIs.

 FII data refers to information on foreign institutional investors’ investments in a country’s stock market.
 Foreign mutual funds, pension funds, insurance firms, hedge funds, and other significant financial institutions might be among these foreign institutional investors.
 The FII data gives insight into the degree of foreign investment in the country’s stock market and aids in determining foreign investors’ general mood regarding the country’s economy.
 Currency fluctuations can cause FIIs to gain or lose a significant amount of money.
 Blackrock is one of the biggest FII in the world.

 Foreign investment is an essential component of a country’s stock market since it provides the liquidity required to keep the market running smoothly.
 A rise in FII investment may raise the stock market, while a drop in investment might cause the market to fall.
 FII/DII data is an extremely important metric for any kind of market participant so we, StockEdge thought of getting this data integrated into our stock market analysis app.
 For free!

 The total investment limit for FIIs is 24% of the paid-up capital of an Indian company and 10% for NRIs/PIOs.
 In the case of public sector banks, the ceiling is 20% of paid-up capital.